An interesting discussion happened in a Facebook group on the subject of sharing video with players. It began with the

 To my mind the idea of letting go of errors is most specifically related to the performance phase.
 By that I mean a player will perform better if they can forget the error they just made and get on with playing the next ball.
 I wrote about this before in Ways to help players put errors behind them.

 This, however, is quite different than the development phase.
 In the latter case players must absolutely acknowledge their errors.
-More than that, they need to look at them critically (but nonjudgementally) so they can go about trying to correct them.
+More than that, they need to look at them critically (but nonjudgementally) so they can try to correct them.
 This is a hugely important part of the intentional practice process.
 See the post Climbing Mistake Mountain, and if you haven’t already, consider reading The Talent Code.

 My point is you cannot shield players from their errors in the learning part of the process.
 They must see them.
 That said, they should also see when they do it correctly so they can see the contrast.
-This is extremely important when they don’t understand what’s leading to bad outcomes – and we can’t assume they do.
+This is extremely important when they don’t understand what’s leading to bad outcomes (knowledge of performance) – and we can’t assume they do.

 By the way, it’s important to know which phase you’re in.
 If you want players to have a performance mentality and let go of mistakes, you can’t then provide technical feedback when they make them.